 Concurrent training — trying to become a well-rounded athlete or jack of all trades — is all about staying conservative and doing what you can on a day-to-day basis.
 That’s something I’ve found to be true in my own training, too.

-Finally, while it’s 100 percent possible to learn how to program your own workouts for your home gym, working with a fitness professional will indisputably get you to your goals more efficiently and effectively.
+Finally, while it’s 100 percent possible to learn how to program your own workouts for your home gym, working with a fitness professional or following an online workout program will indisputably get you to your goals more efficiently and effectively.
 At the very least, if you’re just starting out, make sure to watch videos of proper exercise form and techniques online.

 - Krzysztofik M, Wilk M, WojdaÅ‚a G, GoÅ‚aÅ› A. Maximizing Muscle Hypertrophy: A Systematic Review of Advanced Resistance Training Techniques and Methods.
 Int J Environ Res Public Health.
 2019;16(24):4897.
 Published 2019 Dec 4. doi:10.3390/ijerph16244897